mapcrafter/mapcrafter/docs/configuration.rst

     You can use different placeholders and other text in this format string as well, for example ``Marker at x=%(x), y=%(y), z=%(z): %(text)``.

-    TODO: find out if newlines can be rendered.

 **Text Format:** ``text_format = <format>``

     **Default:** *Same as title_format*

     You can change the text shown in the marker popup windows as well.
     You can use the same placeholders you can use for the marker title.

-    TODO: find out if HTML is rendered.
+    And, you can use HTML for formatting.

 **Icon:** ``icon = <icon>``